Top 12 English Grammar Tips to Avoid Common Mistakes in English

 Correct: The team is on a winning streak.
 It beat every other team so far.

-The most basic sentence in English has two elements: a subject and a verb.
+The most basic sentence in English has two elements: a subject and a verb, for example: she sings, I write, they survived.

 Having a subject and a verb is the minimum requirement for English sentences.
 If either of those is missing, the sentence isn’t complete.
 It becomes a sentence fragment instead: